-Sanjuanita González, Esq., practices in the areas of immigration and Social Security disability law at Sanjuanita González Law Firm, a Center City Philadelphia law firm.
-González is a former president of the Council of Spanish Speaking Organizations (Concilio), the oldest Latino community-based organization in Pennsylvania.
+Sanjuanita González, Esq., practices immigration law at Sanjuanita González Law Firm, a Philadelphia law firm.
+Ms. González is a former President of the Council of Spanish Speaking Organizations (Concilio), the oldest Latino community-based organization in Pennsylvania.
 She previously served on the Board of Governors of the Philadelphia Bar Association.
-González is a member of the American Immigration Lawyers Association, the Philadelphia Bar Association, the Hispanic Bar Association, and the National Organization of Social Security Claimants’ Representatives.
-González’s term on the Board runs until November 2023.
+Ms. González is a member of the American Immigration Lawyers Association, the Philadelphia Bar Association, and the Hispanic Bar Association.
+Ms. González’s term on the Board runs until November 2023.

 Brian J. McCormick, Jr., Esq., is a partner with the law firm of Ross Feller Casey, LLP in Philadelphia.
-He has a national practice that includes pharmaceutical injury and products liability mass tort litigation, as well as representing whistleblowers in qui tam and fraud actions involving the waste of government funds and resources.
-McCormick received his J.D. from Rutgers University School of Law and is a graduate of the University of Richmond.
+He has a national practice that includes representing whistleblowers in qui tam and fraud actions involving the waste of government funds and resources, as well as representing individuals and their families who have suffered catastrophic injury or been the victims of sexual abuse or harassment.
+Mr. McCormick received his J.D. from Rutgers University School of Law and is a graduate of the University of Richmond.
 Before being appointed to the Board of Ethics, McCormick was selected by Philadelphia Mayor Michael Nutter to serve on the Mayor’s Task Force for Campaign Finance and Ethics Reform, which produced a final report in late 2009.
 A number of the recommendations in that report have been enacted in Philadelphia.
-McCormick formerly served as a member of The Committee of Seventy, the Philadelphia nonpartisan watchdog group.
-Before attending law school, McCormick served as an analyst with the FBI in its Philadelphia office, and also worked as a newspaper reporter in the Philadelphia area.
-McCormick’s term on the Board runs until November 2026.
+Mr. McCormick formerly served as a member of The Committee of Seventy, the Philadelphia nonpartisan watchdog group.
+Before attending law school, Mr. McCormick served as an analyst with the FBI in its Philadelphia office, and also worked as a newspaper reporter in the Philadelphia area.
+Mr. McCormick’s term on the Board runs until November 2026.